What?

 Who?

-For 51 years, the Sickle Cell Disease Association of Illinois has worked in the community to improve the quality of life for individuals with sickle cell disease and their families.
-Our Annual 5K Run/8K Walk-Jog-Bike-A-Thon is our largest fundraising event of the year.
+For 52 years, the Sickle Cell Disease Association of Illinois has worked in the community to improve the quality of life for individuals with sickle cell disease and their families.
+Our Annual 5K Walk, Jog or Bike for a Cure is our largest fundraising event of the year.
 Typically we have families and supporters from across the State of Illinois join us.
 In spite of the pandemic, now is the time to commit to your fitness goals while raising money for a worthwhile charitable, 501c3 organization.
 100% of the proceeds are from all our events are tax-deductible and will go directly to fund programs that provide direct support services to individuals with sickle cell, as well as awareness, education, and advocacy for the community.

 When?